School of Human Ecology

 - Completion of some HDFS or HDFS-related coursework with good grades

 - A good fit of the applicant’s goals with the major

 - The applicant brings something useful to the department and courses (for example, work or life experiences).

 - The application demonstrates excellent thinking and writing ability.

 Application deadlines and procedures for SoHE programs are available at this link.
-Curriculum checksheets and program specific information are available at this link.
-On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs Office (firstname.lastname@example.org; 608-262-2608) to register for a "Becoming a SoHE Student" session.
+Curriculum checksheets are available at this link.
+On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs & Career Development Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.

-NCFR Family Life Educator Certificate: Completion of the Family Studies option may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
+NCFR Family Life Educator Certificate: Completion of selected courses in the HDFS major may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
 Additional information is available at the NCFR website.